dushyantyadav0303/umbrella-Rack-Portable-Cover/README.md

 > [!Note]
 > FDM printing is not good Option for umbrella Rack. <br/>
-> Recommended: Use Wool and Screw to make it
+> Recommended: Use Wool to make it

 | Specification | Default Value / Range |
 | :--- | :--- |